chef-boneyard/sudo/README.md

 ## Resource

+Use the sudo resource to add or remove individual sudo entries using sudoers.d files.

 **Note** Sudo version 1.7.2 or newer is required to use the sudo resource as it relies on the "#includedir" directive introduced in version 1.7.2\.
 The resource does not enforce installing the version.
 Supported releases of Ubuntu, Debian and RHEL (6+) all support this feature.

 ### Actions